wlandau/drake-examples/README.md

 The environment for collaboration should be friendly, inclusive, respectful, and safe for everyone, so all participants must obey [this repository's code of conduct](https://github.com/wlandau/drake-examples/blob/master/CONDUCT.md).

-## Copyright and licensing
+## Documentation

 If you contribute new examples, please provide a `COPYRIGHT.md` file with the owner and a `LICENSE.md` file with the open source license of the code.
 If you are not sure which license is right for your project, visit [choosealicense.com](https://choosealicense.com/) to learn more.
 Contributions of code must respect all copyright, licensing, and ownership agreements among all parties involved.
+In addition, please include a `README.md` file to tell new users about the purpose of your example and how to run it.

 # Introductory examples